-What is a project portfolio management software?
+What is project portfolio management software?

 What are the benefits of a PPM software?

-Unifying and centralizing organisational data and activities
+Unifying and centralising organisational data and activities

 Simplifying use through easy-to-use interfaces